 Virtual Learning Labs provide a great opportunity to provide engaging, online curriculum to your students.

 The purpose of a Virtual Learning Lab (VLL) is to provide an interactive, engaging online course solution to a South Carolina middle or high schools.
 Courses offered by VirtualSC are aligned to South Carolina state standards and are taught by Highly Qualified educators who are licensed by the South Carolina Department of Education (SCDE).
-Virtual Learning Labs offer innovative learning solutions to your school, including the ability to introduce new courses, fix scheduling conflicts, and provide your students courses that may not otherwise be offered to them due to staffing issues or financial hardship.
+Virtual Learning Labs offer innovative learning solutions to your school, including the ability to provide your students courses that may not otherwise be offered to them due to staffing issues.

-With a VLL, students work on a virtual course in a lab setting, while a course facilitator at the school monitors students and provides classroom management.
-Direct instruction is provided synchronously and asynchronously by the VirtualSC teacher in addition to the virtual course.
+In a VLL, students work on a virtual course in a lab setting, while a course facilitator at the school monitors students and provides classroom management.
+Direct instruction is provided synchronously and/or asynchronously by the VirtualSC teacher in addition to the virtual course.

-During the VLL, VirtualSC provides both curriculum and highly-qualified, state-certified teachers, plus support and training for the course facilitators.
-Your school provides the facilitator (does not need to be a certified instructor), computer lab, and Internet access for students, as well as a list of courses needed and expected student enrollments.
-All VLLs require a minimum of 20 students; the maximum number of students will depend on the course.
+During the VLL, VirtualSC provides both curriculum and highly-qualified, state-certified teachers, plus support and training for the course facilitators and the school administrator overseeing the project.
+Your school provides the facilitator (does not need to be a certified instructor), computer lab, other technology requirements and a school administrator to oversee the project.
+All VLLs require a minimum of 20 students; the maximum number of students will depend on the course and teacher availability.

-For more information about this exciting project, VirtualSC has created a video documenting the use of the robots at the two pilot schools (see below).
+For more information about this exciting project, VirtualSC created a video documenting the use of the robots (see below).